Yassine-bayed/alx-low_level_programming/0x00-hello_world/README.md

 </details>
 <details>
 <summary> Compiling C code </summary>
-*-* When you type `gcc main.c` in a terminal window, the GNU C Compiler (gcc) will compile the source code in the file "main.c" and create an executable file with the same name.
+- When you type `gcc main.c` in a terminal window, the GNU C Compiler (gcc) will compile the source code in the file "main.c" and create an executable file with the same name.
-<br>*-* The default program name when compiling with gcc is "a.out".
+<br>- The default program name when compiling with gcc is "a.out".
-<br>*-* To compile a C program using gcc, you can use the command `gcc source_file.c -o output_file`.
+<br>- To compile a C program using gcc, you can use the command `gcc source_file.c -o output_file`.
 This will create an executable file named "output_file" from the source code in "source_file.c".

 </details>
 <details>